alexellis/k3sup/README.md

 * [kind](https://github.com/kubernetes-sigs/kind) - kind can run a Kubernetes cluster within a Docker container for local development. k3s is also suitable for this purpose through `k3d`.
 KinD is not suitable for running a remote cluster for development.
 * [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) - a tool to create fully-loaded, production-ready Kubernetes clusters with or without high-availability (HA).
 Tends to be heavier-weight and slower than k3s.
 It is aimed at cloud VMs or bare-metal computers which means it doesn't always work well with low-powered ARM devices.
 * [k3v](https://github.com/ibuildthecloud/k3v) - "virtual kubernetes" - a very early PoC from the author of k3s aiming to slice up a single cluster for multiple tenants
+* [k3sup-multipass](https://github.com/matti/k3sup-multipass) - a helper to launch single node k3s cluster with one command using a [multipass](https://multipass.run) VM and optionally proxy the ingress to localhost for easier development.

 ## Appendix